DOCGroup/ACE_TAO/TAO/tests/Transport_Idle_Scanner/README.md

 provide complementary request/reply and oneway coverage.
 Expiry assertions must allow the scan interval and reactor scheduling margin.

-Each thread-lane cache owns one scanner timer, starts it when the first transport is cached, and cancels it when the cache closes.
-A scan takes a referenced transport snapshot and makes a nonblocking attempt to acquire each transport's output lock.
+Each thread-lane cache owns one scanner timer, starts it when the cache is constructed with idle expiry enabled, and cancels it when the cache closes.
+A scan checks entries under the cache lock and retains transports selected for purging.
 It releases the cache lock before closing a socket.
-Cache acquisition, activity timestamp updates and the final idle-age check use the owning transport cache manager's lock.
+Activity timestamp updates use a relaxed atomic monotonic-millisecond value.
 Incoming-state checks are not synchronized with receive processing, and active input callbacks do not receive additional protection.
 Configure Y above the maximum request duration, including blocking, queuing and scheduling delays.